huijing/slides/63-moz-roadshow-eu-2019/README.md

 - *(target arrow)* if we remove `display: flex` on this grid cell and convert the code to use box alignment properties on grid, you will see what I mean
 - *(deactivate flex, add align-self: center)*, the grid cell shrinks to fit, and the border shrinks with it
 - so it's not about Flexbox OR Grid, it's about Flexbox AND Grid, really

+---

+- for the keyword values of `auto-fit` and `auto-fill`, the inspector also makes it much easier to understand
+-

 ## Flexible sizing, responsive design powered up